-The carrying amount reported in the consolidated balance sheets for cash and cash equivalents, restricted cash, operating lease related receivable and accounts payable approximates fair value because of the immediate or short-term maturity of these financial instruments.
+The carrying amount reported in the consolidated balance sheets for cash and cash equivalents, restricted cash, operating lease related receivable, notes receivable and accounts payable approximates fair value because of the immediate or short-term maturity of these financial instruments.

-The carrying amount of the Company's outstanding balance on its Notes Payable as of March 31, 2014 and December 31, 2013 was estimated to have a fair value of approximately \$779.1 million and \$798.8 million, respectively, based on the fair value of estimated future payments calculated using the prevailing interest rates at each period end.
-There have been no changes in our valuation technique during the three months ended March 31, 2014.
-The fair value of the Company's notes payable at March 31, 2014 would be categorized as Level 3 of the fair value hierarchy.
-The carrying value of the Company's outstanding balance on its notes payable was \$767.1 million as of March 31, 2014 and \$787.6 million as of December 31, 2013.
+The carrying amount of the Company's outstanding balance on its Notes Payable as of March 31, 2015 and December 31, 2014 was estimated to have a fair value of approximately \$852.4 million and \$847.0 million, respectively, based on the fair value of estimated future payments calculated using the prevailing interest rates at each year end.